Mark-MDO47/AudioPlayer-YX5200/README.md

 My experience:
 - Using .playMp3Folder() worked on the first few calls but I had trouble making it work when interrupting a playing sound.
 I tried a bunch of things (but not every combination) and finally gave it up and now use the most basic of functions .play().
   - Also *.wav files start faster after a command to play.
 Apparently there is some overhead to start an *.mp3 file.
-It was a small delay but noticeable in th RBG project.
+It was a small delay but noticeable in the RBG project.
   - Because the .play() function requires specific filenames and orders of file copies, I wrote copyem.py to help me get the files into the SD card in the correct order.
 - While doing the above experiments I had the impression that turning ACK on (default at this time) made it more likely to have the trouble above.
 I turned ACK off in the .begin(mySoftwareSerial, false, true) call.
 - Sometimes there was a delay in the BUSY pin registering after starting a sound.
 So far all the delays I have documented were <= 40 milliseconds.
 Since my code wants to do things (LED-related) faster than that, I put in code to force a fake BUSY for the first 250 milliseconds after starting a sound.
 Probably overkill.